 How To Add Moisture To Your Locs

 Moisturizing Dreadlocks: There’s a common belief that natural, kinky coily hair, particularly locs, are dry, brittle, and fragile.
-Natural black hair actually produces a sufficient amount of sebum, which aids in keeping the hair supple.
+Afro-textured hair actually produces a sufficient amount of sebum, which aids in keeping the hair supple.

-One of the most important things you can do to maintain moisture in your locs is to always use a gentle, moisturizing shampoo and conditioner.
+Another important thing you can do to maintain moisture in your locs is to always use a gentle, moisturizing shampoo and conditioner.
 Be mindful of the various stages of growth for your locs.

 Baby locs (just like babies) need extra special, gentle handling to avoid unraveling that can occur as the hair is trained to go through the “locking” process.
 Because of this important stage in development, be careful not to over saturate with too much conditioner, and be careful not to over manipulate your locs.